 If you have any special introduction for the MC to read, please have it typed or printed clearly so it can be easily read.
 Without an introduction, the MC will announce only your entry number, division, and title at the beginning of your presentation.
 When your presentation is complete, general credits will be announced.

 There will not be any microphones provided for the contestants.
-Directly addressing the audience is strongly discouraged as most of the audience will not hear you and this may detract from your presentation.
-If you have narration or dialogue included with your presentation, it should be recorded in advance.
+Directly addressing the audience is strongly discouraged as most of the audience will not hear you.

-If the sound runs longer than your presentation (i.e. a commercial CD) or must be cut on cue, please be very specific as to when to cut.
-The usual cue is to fade the sound as the entrant leaves the stage.
+If the sound must be cut on cue, please be very specific as to when to cut.
 It is best, when you want the sound to end at a specific point, to record the material you want to a custom track.
-If your track has silence on it, please include a note of this so as the techs know to expect this and don't stop the track prematurely.

 The default lighting for each entry will be dim (half-lit), rising to full lighting when the entry is announced, fading to dim (half-lit) on exit.
 Entries are able to request additional lighting changes during the presentation, such as slow fade up or down or sudden cuts on cue.
 We unfortunately cannot do changes in colour at this time — only changes in brightness.

-In addition to noting all lighting requests on your registration form, please discuss the request with the registration staff when you submit your form.
-It is highly recommended that your lighting cues be tied to a time on your audio track — for example, "At 35 seconds, dim the lights for 4 seconds, then bring them back up" — rather than basing your cue on something happening on stage.
+It is highly recommended that your lighting cues be tied to a time on your audio track — for example, "At 35 seconds, dim the lights for 4 seconds, then bring them back up".

 It is also important to note that excessive changes in lighting during your presentation may distract the audience and the judges from fully appreciating and evaluating your costume.
 Please take this into consideration when preparing your presentation.